U.S. says ties with Egypt still strong after NGO row

 | WASHINGTON

-WASHINGTON The United States on Saturday reaffirmed its backing for Egypt's efforts to get a $3.2 billion loan from the International Monetary Fund, despite the recent diplomatic standoff between Washington and Cairo over American pro-democracy activists.
+WASHINGTON The United States on Saturday reaffirmed its backing for Egypt's efforts to get a $3.2 billion (2.0 billion pounds) loan from the International Monetary Fund, despite the recent diplomatic standoff between Washington and Cairo over American pro-democracy activists.

 Egypt, coming off the uprising that overthrew Hosni Mubarak who had ruled for 30 years, is in talks with the IMF for a loan to help it stave off a financial crisis.